icarogabryel/sea-iv/README.md

 ```

-This grammar is defined using the Extended Backus-Naur Formalism (EBNF) with some terminals witted in Extended Regular Expressions Syntax (Marked in uppercase).
+This grammar is defined using the Extended Backus-Naur Formalism (EBNF) with some terminals witted in Extended Regular Expressions (ERE) Syntax (Marked in uppercase).

 ### Instructions